ditto-codes/planter-svelte/README.md

 ### `/src/routes`
 Create pages by adding files to the `src/routes` directory of your project.
 Read more about [routing](https://kit.svelte.dev/docs/routing) in SvelteKit.
-Note: at the root of `src/routes`, there's a file named `__layout.svelte`; Planter Svelte uses this file to apply global styles to all pages.
+Note: at the root of `src/routes`, there's a file named `+layout.svelte`; Planter Svelte uses this file to apply global styles to all pages.
 Read more about [layouts](https://kit.svelte.dev/docs/layouts) in SvelteKit.

 ### `/src/components`
 A place to house your components.
 This directory includes a few simple components to get you started.